Header Banner

 Do sharks have a sixth sense?

 Yes.
-The ampullae of Lorenzini are located within sharks’ head and are used to sense the electric fields created by other animals in the water.
+The ampullae of Lorenzini are located within sharks’ head (they’re the little black dots you often see just about their mouth) and are used to sense the electric fields created by other animals in the water.
 This ‘sixth sense’ allows them to hone in on their prey and attack.
 These special electroreceptor organs also allow sharks to sense temperature shifts in the ocean.
 It’s all about survival.

 In summary